magneticio/vamp.io/content/documentation/tutorials/create-a-workflow.md

 * Check the events stream in the Vamp UI
   * `hello_workflow` events will continue to appear every 5 seconds
 * Go to the WORKFLOWS tab
-* Select the `hello_workflow` workflow and delete it.
-Note that this will only delete the running workflow, not the associated breed.
-* To re-deploy the workflow with the updated breed, click ADD (top right)
-* Paste in the same (above) workflow YAML and click SAVE
+* Click RESTART on the `hello_workflow` workflow
+  * The workflow will be stopped and restarted, applying the new changes.
 * Check the events stream again
   * `hello_workflow` should now be generating events every second - that's a lot of events!
-Feel free to delete the workflow and stop it running.
+Feel free to delete the workflow completely or click SUSPEND to stop it running.

 ![](images/screens/v091/events_vampui_hello_workflow_1.png)